aws/credentials-fetcher/cdk/cdk-domainless-mode/README.md

         $ brew install aws-cdk
         ```

-5) Run start_stack.sh (this is a bash script) to create a CloudFormation stack
+5) Run start_stack.sh (this is a bash script) to create a CloudFormation stack.

    2.1) Update start_stack.sh with your aws account number

    2.2) This creates Managed Active Directory, launches Windows instance and domain-joins it and creates the gMSA accounts, launches an ECS-optimized Linux instance, creates a new ECS cluster and attaches it to ECS cluster.